uzyovoys/zenbot/_pages/botscript/context.md

 {% include note.html text="Note that the `id` attribute is optional.
 You do not have to define it if you do not need to use it.
 In such case Zenbot will generate it automatically." %}

+### **order** attribute
+If you need to declare some common patterns in one file and use them from another files, just declare the order of context loading to prevent Zenbot from loading of dependant context first.

+This attribute can contain any integer value.
+0 means the context will be loaded first.
+You can omit this attribute as well.
+This means that this context will be loaded afterwards.

 ### **if** attribute
 When Zenbot decides which of the nested contexts should be activated, it looks in the optional `if` attribute to find a condition expression to evaluate.